This crockpot maple dijon chicken is an easy, hands-off dinner made with boneless, skinless chicken breasts and a few kitchen staples.

 Can I use frozen chicken for this recipe?
 We do not recommend cooking chicken straight from frozen in the crockpot.
 Slow cookers cook at a low temperature, which means chicken defrosts slowly and can hang out in the USDA's temperature "danger zone" (40-140°F) where bad bacteria can thrive.
 We recommend thawing your chicken before cooking in a crock pot!

-Serve this chicken with a quick salad, rice or pasta, or mashed potatoes.
+Serve this chicken with a quick salad, rice or pasta, or classic mashed potatoes.

 Keywords: crock pot, mustard, dinner